FAQ for Geometry of Redistricting Summer School

 Out of the five days of the August program, the first three days will be open to the public and made available online.
 Minicourses will cover the legal, historical, civil rights, and mathematical aspects of redistricting.
-We will ask participants to pre-register so we can plan appropriately.
-Registration will open on this website on June 1, 2017.

 What qualifications are necessary for the three specialized tracks?

 Expert witness track: PhD required; all fields will be considered.

 Teaching track: current high school and college teachers.